 The Brancepeth Story

 In 1796 William Russell, a Sunderland banker and coal owner, bought the castle for £75,000.
 His son Matthew, who re-built the castle at a cost of £120,000, was alleged to be the richest commoner in England, his wealth resulting from coal mining.
-In 1838 Emma Russell married the son and heir of Lord Boyne (as a previous Emma had married the forerunner of the Earls of Westmoreland in 1174), and the Boyne family remained in Brancepeth until the First World Way when the castle became a military hospital.
-The Boynes restored the chapel in the castle and also the Parish Church though mercifully this restoration was slight.
-A great visitor to Brancepeth in those days was the poet Tennyson, a nephew of Matthew Russell’s wife, who wrote, “Come into the garden Maude” in the gardens here.
+In 1838 Emma Russell married the son and heir of Lord Boyne (as a previous Emma had married the forerunner of the Earls of Westmorland in 1174), and the Boyne family remained in Brancepeth until the First World Way when the castle became a military hospital.
+The Boynes restored the chapel in the castle and also the parish church, though mercifully this restoration was slight.
+A great visitor to Brancepeth in those days was the poet Tennyson, a nephew of Matthew Russell’s wife, who wrote “Come into the garden Maud” in the gardens here.

-After the 1914/1918 war the Church continued its uninterrupted round of prayer and worship as it had down the ages, but for the first time the castle stood empty and its contents were sold – the Great Hall contained a suit of armour inlaid with gold, taken from King David of Scotland at the Battle of Neville’s Cross – together with a picture by Hogarth.
+After the 1914-18 war the church continued its uninterrupted round of prayer and worship as it had down the ages, but for the first time the castle stood empty and its contents were sold – the Great Hall contained a suit of armour inlaid with gold, taken from King David of Scotland at the Battle of Neville’s Cross, together with a picture by Hogarth.

 But when there are wars it seems that Brancepeth just must be in the thick of it and during the Second World War the castle came to life again as the home of the Durham Light Infantry, whose regimental headquarters it was until 1960.
 Memorial plaques of the regiments hung in the church.